E-File Form 941 in Minutes!

 Form 941 is generally due by the last day of the month following the end of the quarter.
 You’re required to file Form 941 four times per year.

-The deadline to file your fourth quarter Form 941 is January 31st which is fast approaching.
+The deadline to file your Form 941 for second quarter is July 31st, which is fast approaching.
 Get started with ExpressEfile and complete your 941 in a few simple steps.

 ExpressEfile is one of the IRS authorized e-file providers that offer a quick and secure way to complete your information returns such as W-2, 1099-MISC and 941 with the SSA/IRS.